-An economic evaluation was conducted by consultants Entech Mining using financial data sourced from Allkem, independent market analysis, and competitive tender.
+An economic evaluation was conducted by consultants Entech Pty Ltd using financial data sourced from Allkem, independent market analysis, and competitive tender.

-Project economics for all of Stage 4 is forecast to generate a NPV of US\$1.2B (A\$1.7B) when evaluated with the prices in Table 4.
-Economics will be updated following approval to proceed with stage 4-2 or as an underground option

-As an existing operation, Mt Cattlin requires only minor initial capital expenditure to support the Stage 4 expansion, and low total project capital requirements of approximately US\$80m (A\$115m).
-This will be funded from operating cashflow.
+The 2023 Ore Reserve Statement is forecast to generate a NPV of A\$1.4B (US\$0.9B) when evaluated with the prices in Table 4.
+As an existing operation, Mt Cattlin requires only minor initial capital expenditure to support the Stage 4 expansion, and low total project capital requirements of approximately A\$115m (US\$80m).

-The economic model calculates Net Present Value (NPV) at a discount rate of 10% over the LOM from 31 March 2023.
+The economic model calculates Net Present Value (NPV) at a discount rate of 10% over the LOM from 30 June 2023.
 The NPV is based on financial model period cashflows, without allowance for taxation, depreciation, or financing provisions.
 The summary of this is shown in Table 5.